 He smiled.
 “I would expect nothing less of you.
 Sodas then?”

 Luci felt like her heart was going to burst out of her chest.
-She ran back to him, throwing her arms around his neck, and feeling him grab her back, pulling her close.
-“Heck yeah, sodas!” she said in delight.
+She ran back to him, throwing her arms around his neck.
+He grabbed her back, pulling her close.
+“Heck yeah, sodas,” she said in delight.

 She savoured the moment, the hug, the way Frank’s arms were running up and down her back, the safety of his embrace, for as long as she could.
 Ultimately, she sighed.
 “And I think that’s our extra minute gone.”